 The reasons you may be experiencing cloudy pool water related to chemistry and sanitization:

 It's time to look at the results of the test and adjust levels as needed.
-It's a good time to read through our pool maintenance information to make sure you are within the recommended ranges for things like; salinity, chlorine, pH, alkalinity and calcium.
+It's a good time to read through our pool maintenance information to make sure you are within the recommended ranges for; Salinity, Free Chlorine, pH, Alkalinity and Calcium Hardness.
 After you have everything balanced you can reassess your pool and continue with any of the following methods depending on your pools chemistry.

-If you have determined that your pool chemistry is balanced including acceptable free chlorine levels your option should be to try a pool water clarifier.
+If you have determined that your pool chemistry is balanced including acceptable free chlorine levels, your next option is to try a pool water clarifier.
 Pool clarifiers are a coagulant and work by clumping tiny particles together into bigger particles so they have a better chance of being filtered out.
 If you use a clarifier you need to keep your filter system running and clean at all times.
 Your filter may require a backwash or cleaning during the process because it will be taking on a lot of debris.

 The particles that have collected at the bottom of your pool need to be vacuumed out with your pool vacuum set to "waste" or "backwash".
-The idea is to avoid passing the debris through your pool filter system where it can get clogged or even just send it back into your pool.
+This will avoid passing the debris through your pool filter system where it can get clogged.
 You want to take it straight from the bottom of the pool and directly out.
-A manual vacuum is required and there will be a lot of water wasted so you will need to add water to your pool before, during or after the process.
+There will be a lot of water wasted so you will need to add water to your pool before, during or after the process.
+Another better option is to use a robot pool cleaner that work independently from the pool system.

 If you still aren't sure what is causing the cloudy pool water you can contact one of our experts that will get back to you within 2 -3 business days.
 Include as much information as possible including details about your pool chemistry, pool size, system, etc.